-(a) The director has the authority to adopt additional policies, criteria, specifications, standards, rules, regulations, and guidance for the proper implementation of the requirements of this article, the stormwater management manual, and stormwater maintenance manual.
-The manuals shall be enforceable, consistent with other provisions of this article, as if it were a part of this article.
+(a) The director has the authority to adopt additional policies, criteria, specifications, standards, rules, regulations, and guidance for the proper implementation of the requirements of this article and the stormwater management manual.
+The manual shall be enforceable, consistent with other provisions of this article, as if it were a part of this article.